Focus and Scope

 The European Journal of Social Impact and Circular Economy publish manuscripts concerning the interaction between the social impact on a wide range as business-related topics, management, accounting, finance and marketing.
 Proposals must offer original and substantive content based upon expert analysis, professional research or significant experience.

 The Journal encourages articles with a theoretical and practical approach supported by real-world examples and ideas that are clearly new, or at least clearly a new way of looking at something of interest to our audience.
-We also ask that the contributions be persuasive to provide our readers with an intellectual return on the time invested in reading.
+We also ask that the contributions be persuasive to provide our readers with an intellectual return on time invested in reading.

 Peer Review Process